 Hearings will generally consist of the following steps: An opening statement from the hearing panel or officer, followed by opening statements from the Complainant and Respondent (or their advisors).
 Opening statements are limited to 15 minutes.
 Following opening statements, witnesses (if any) are called to testify.
 Advisors for the Complainant and Respondent have the right to question each witness.
 The hearing panel or officer may ask questions of the witnesses, Complainant, or Respondent at any time during their testimony.
 The hearing panel or officer may call its own witnesses (or recall witnesses) or request documents or other evidence from the parties as it deems appropriate.
 The hearing will end with closing statements, limited to 15 minutes each, from the Complainant, the Respondent, (or their advisors), and hearing panel or officer, if they so desire.

 All parties and witnesses will be invited to speak at the hearing, but no party or witness is required to attend the hearing.
 The parties must submit to the hearing panel or officer a list of witnesses they believe have relevant information to the outcome of the hearing at least three (3) business days prior to the hearing.
 The hearing panel or officer will review the parties’ requested witnesses and consider any other witnesses.
 The hearing panel or officer has discretion to determine which witnesses are relevant and may decline to hear from witnesses where they conclude that the information is not necessary for the review.
 Non-party witnesses will only be permitted inside the hearing location during their own testimony.
+Hearing officers and panels have discretion to pose questions to parties and witnesses during the hearing.

 Rules of evidence and criminal standards of proof do not apply.
 The hearing panel or officer (or their advisor) will determine the relevance of questions asked by the parties, and preclude questions that seek irrelevant information.
 However, both parties have the right to exclude their own irrelevant prior sexual history with persons other than the other party in the conduct process or their own mental health diagnosis and/or treatment during the finding of responsibility phase of the hearing.
 In particular, questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant’s prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove consent.